'Born A King': Movie on Saudi King Faisal bin Abdul Aziz to screen across GCC

 “From the very first moment, we knew we wanted to hire Saudi actors.
 I was very clear, they had to be Saudis,” Gomez told ARY News at the movie’s premiere in Dubai.

-It comes as no surprise that US-based Saudi actor Rawkan BinBella was hired to play the part of King Abdul Aziz Al Saud, the future unifier of Arabia and the Emir of Nejd.
+It comes as no surprise that US-based Saudi actor Rawkan Binbella, also known as Rawkan Abdul Wahid, was hired to play the part of King Abdul Aziz Al Saud, the future unifier of Arabia and the Emir of Nejd.

 “I hope I was able to bring some of King Abdulaziz’s personality to life.
 It’s such an honour to resemble such a great man.
 I’ve actually always received that picture of King Abdulaziz as a young man.
 I was very happy when I got the role,” he said.